rio-ke/proof-of-concepts/aws/aws-python-scripts/instance-information-use-ssm.md

                     print(i.ljust(35), "-", j)
             print("")
     else:
-        print("There is no instance of association of ssm manager")
+        print("There is no instance associated with ssm manager.")

 printInstanceSessionDataInformations()